You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 The workout is the spark.
 Recovery is where the deeper change happens.

-If you stay consistent, eat well, and allow enough rest, your muscles do not just survive your workouts.
-They learn from them.
+If you stay consistent, eat well, and allow enough rest, your muscles don’t just survive training.
+They learn from it.

-If you have been asking what happens to your muscles when you work out, the simplest answer is this: they are challenged so they can come back stronger.
+If you’ve been asking what happens to your muscles when you work out, the simplest answer is this: they’re challenged so they can come back stronger.

-Exercise places your muscles under tension.
+Exercise places muscles under tension.
 Recovery helps repair them.
-Nutrition supports the rebuilding process.
-Over time, this leads to strength, endurance, and sometimes visible muscle growth.
+Nutrition supports rebuilding.
+Over time, these can lead to better strength, better endurance, and sometimes visible muscle growth.

 FAQ